Educational Explainer

 Online Ketamine Therapy

-Online ketamine therapy is a class of telehealth services that connect adults — usually those with treatment-resistant depression — with a prescriber who can evaluate them for ketamine treatment.
+Online ketamine therapy is a category of telehealth services that connect adults, usually those with treatment-resistant depression, with a prescriber who can evaluate them for ketamine treatment.
 Some clinics mail sublingual lozenges for at-home use; others limit ketamine to supervised in-clinic sessions.
-This page is an educational explainer on how those models work, what the U.S. Food & Drug Administration (FDA) has and has not approved, what the evidence actually shows, and the risks that have made this a tightly regulated and frequently misunderstood area of mental-health care.
+The differences between those models matter far more than the marketing suggests.
+Here is a plain explanation of how each one works, what the U.S. Food & Drug Administration (FDA) has and has not approved, what the evidence shows, and why federal regulators have warned about the at-home version.

 Important: ThriveTalk does not provide ketamine therapy

-**ThriveTalk does not provide ketamine therapy.** We do not prescribe, supply, or administer ketamine in any form.
-Our network is made up of independently licensed talk-therapy clinicians — Licensed Marriage and Family Therapists (LMFTs), Licensed Clinical Social Workers (LCSWs), Licensed Professional Counselors (LPCs/LPCCs), and psychologists — who deliver evidence-based psychotherapy by secure video, phone, or text.
-Ketamine is a Schedule III controlled substance under U.S. federal law and can only be prescribed by a qualified medical prescriber (a psychiatrist, family physician, nurse practitioner, or physician assistant operating within their scope of practice).
+ThriveTalk does not provide ketamine therapy.
+We do not prescribe, supply, or administer ketamine in any form.
+Our network is made up of independently licensed talk-therapy clinicians (Licensed Marriage and Family Therapists, Licensed Clinical Social Workers, Licensed Professional Counselors, and psychologists) who deliver evidence-based psychotherapy by secure video, phone, or text.
+Ketamine is a Schedule III controlled substance under U.S. federal law and can only be prescribed by a qualified medical prescriber: a psychiatrist, family physician, nurse practitioner, or physician assistant operating within their scope of practice.

 If you are looking for ketamine treatment, you need a medical prescriber, not a talk therapist.
-This page exists so people researching online ketamine therapy can find a clear, non-promotional explanation of how those services work and what to consider — not as a referral, endorsement, or service offering from ThriveTalk.
+This page exists so people researching online ketamine therapy can find a clear, non-promotional explanation of how those services work and what to consider.
+It is not a referral, endorsement, or service offering from ThriveTalk.

 What "online ketamine therapy" actually means